mph-/lcapy/doc/expressions.rst

    Z(t) = X(t) + Y(t).

-With the wide-sense stationarity and independence assumptions, the resulting power spectral density is given by
+With the wide-sense stationarity and independence assumptions, the resulting-power spectral density is given by

 .. math::
   S_Z(f) = S_X(f) + S_Y(f),